muyuhuatang/llm-belief-atlas/README.md

 ```

 ## License

-Data and documentation are CC BY 4.0 — see [LICENSE](LICENSE).
-The corpus contains outputs from
-Llama-3.3-70B, Qwen-2.5-72B, DeepSeek-V3 and GPT-4o-mini; anyone redistributing the raw generations
+The corpus contains outputs from Llama-3.3-70B, Qwen-2.5-72B, DeepSeek-V3 and GPT-4o-mini; anyone redistributing the raw generations
 should check the relevant providers' terms.